DevonTheFloor/TIJAK-template-project/README.md

-# Multi pages vite project starter
+# Multi pages vite vanilla project starter

 This repo is a starter pack for create a vite.js multi pages project with vanilla JS and native Web Components.